thorizer/fleet_bloc_public/README.md

 **In summary:** Listening to the stream itself is not expensive, changing the state 10 times a second and overwriting the Realtime map object each time is

 ## Possible solutions: 🗝️
-- using spread operator instead of map.of when emmiting a new state had a slightly better performance ✔
+- using spread operator instead of map.of when emitting a new state had a slightly better performance ✔
-- optopmizing equtable by keeping aonly the required members to compare the state, and changing map and lists inside equatable with a prmitive value that holds info about the iterable ✔
+- optimizing equatable by keeping only the required members to compare the state, and changing map and lists inside equatable with a primitive value that holds info about the itterable ✔
-- swaping emit.ForEach with emit.onEach, no need to return a state every tick on the stream ✔
+- swapping emit.ForEach with emit.onEach, no need to return a state every tick on the stream ✔
 - Saving the socket data in a temporary map and then update the state after a while in a batch. doable ❓
 - finding a way to update a single asset without recreating the whole map with a spread operator. doable ❓
 - throttle the stream. doable ❓